sebastian-gregoricchio/Manuscripts/README.md

 # Manuscripts
-Collection of scripts and raw data relative to my manuscripts.
+Collection of scripts relative to my manuscripts.